HOME|

 Patan Travel Guide

-Patan is one of the major cities of Nepal and is situated on the south side of the Bagmati river in the Kathmandu valley.
-Patan is probably one of the oldest Buddhist centers anywhere and more beautiful than either Kathmandu or Bhaktapur.
-Until recently the limits of the city were marked by four earth and brick stupas said to be built by Emperor Ashoka in the 3rd century BC.
+Patan is one of the major cities of Nepal and is situated on the south side of the Bagmati River in the Kathmandu valley.
+Patan is one of the world’s oldest Buddhist centers and is more beautiful than Kathmandu or Bhaktapur.
+Until the turn of the 1990s, the city limits were still marked by four brick-and-earth stupas allegedly laid by 3rd century BC, Emperor Ashoka.[1]

 Culture and Life